Byron1z/azure-network-protocols-B1z/README.md

   <img src="https://i.imgur.com/bkpT8wD.png" height="90%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  From your Windows 10 VM, let's use “SSH" protocol into your Linux Ubuntu VM (via its Private IP address) – We’ll connect to the Ubuntu Virtual Machine using SSH.
+  From your Windows 10 VM, let's use the “SSH" protocol into your Linux Ubuntu VM (via its Private IP address) – We’ll connect to the Ubuntu Virtual Machine using SSH.

   Open PowerShell as Administrator, and type: ssh labuser@private ip address - "ssh labuser@10.0.0.5"